-The marrying of the fig with red hot cinnamon candies brings this surprisingly delicious Red Hot Fig Jam to life.
-Use it to top a block of cream cheese or stuff into your morning biscuit.
-It’s even good on freshly baked crusty cornbread.
+Marrying the fig with red hot cinnamon candies brings this surprisingly delicious Red Hot Fig Jam to life.
+Use it to top a block of cream cheese or stuff it into your morning biscuit.
+It's even good on freshly baked crusty cornbread.
 Yes, it is!

 This jam may take you by surprise, as it did with me, with its classic Red Hot candy ingredient.
-It’s my Aunt Martha’s unique recipe of preserving the darling fig!
+It's my Aunt Martha's unique recipe for preserving the darling fig!

 Getting The Figs Ready

 Wash the figs in a sink full of fresh cool water with 1 tablespoon of baking soda.
 Let them sit for just a few minutes so they don’t have a chance to soak up the liquid.
 Rinse and drain them well.
 If using frozen figs, prepare them the same way after defrosting unless they were cleaned before freezing.

 Now, pour water and sugar into a large, heavy pot and bring the mixture to a rapid boil.
 After the sugar is melted, pour in the mashed figs and red hots, lower the heat to a medium simmer, and cook for about 45 - 50 minutes or right to the time the mixture is a thick consistency when dropped from a spoonful.

 DO NOT OVERCOOK!
 (Note from experience.) or you'll have candied jam you'll have to chisel from the jar!